 HIV tests are used to detect the presence of the human immunodeficiency virus.
 Tests used for the diagnosis of HIV infection in a particular person require a high degree of both sensitivity and specificity.
 If antibodies are detected by an initial test based on the ELISA method, then a second test using the Western blot procedure determines the size of the antigens in the test kit binding to the antibodies.
 The combination of these two methods is highly accurate.

 Several of the above sexual health screenings are performed with the latest technology in rapidly diagnosing clients.
-HIV Screenings usually yields results within 15 minutes.
+HIV Screenings usually yield results within 15 minutes.